101

-In this article, we’ll tackle what it means to be bisexual and what it entails to be a part of this community.
+In this article, we’ll delve into what it means to be bisexual and the facets of being a part of the LGBTQ+ community.

 Where does the word Bisexual come from?